|Nutritional Guidelines (per serving)|

 This is actually a very simple punch to construct.
 It uses just a few common ingredients and should be made up ahead of time to let the flavor develop.
-The recipe makes about 55 ounces, which is enough for 13 four-ounce servings.
+The recipe makes close to 2 quarts (55 ounces), which is enough for 13 four-ounce servings.

 Have fun decorating your punch bowl with fake spiders or cobwebs (on the outside of the bowl).
 You could also make up some creepy garnishes like eyeballs or pumpkin tops using oranges and limes to float in the punch.

 Gather the ingredients.

 In a large punch bowl or pitcher, combine the rum, red wine, triple sec, lime juice, simple syrup, and lime and orange slices.

 Cover with plastic wrap and place in the refrigerator for at least two hours before serving (overnight is better).